Apolixit/rust-wasm-vitejs-template/README.md

-#titre Template for Rust WASM with Vite JS
+# Template for Rust WASM with Vite JS

 Template for :
 * Vanilla JS